Adaptive traffic management for Dynatrace Managed

 - A significant but lower volume of highly frequent requests.

-In this way, OneAgent reduces the data sent to your environment, ensuring that the amount of captured traces stays within the host-unit limits of your Dynatrace agreement.
 Because the sampling is not random, all important data is captured while maintaining a statistically valid sample set.

 The following table represents a top-request calculation example, along with the respective capture rates.